-The State of Wisconsin uses three types of voting systems: (1) hand-count paper ballots, (2) optical scan systems, and (3) direct recording electronic (DRE) systems (these are typically touchscreen devices that tabulate votes on a paper roll).
+The State of Wisconsin uses three types of voting systems: (1) hand-count paper ballots, (2) optical scan systems, and (3) direct recording electronic (DRE) systems (also known as "touchscreen").
 Many municipalities use a combination of these systems.

 - 1. Municipalities with a population of 7,500 or more are required to use electronic voting equipment in every ward in every election. - a.
 Electronic voting equipment, including optical scan and DRE, is equipment that tabulates votes electronically. - b.
-Ballot marking devices, such as the ExpressVote, the ImageCast Evolution, ImageCast X, and ClearAccess, do not tabulate votes.
-Therefore, they are not considered electronic voting equipment.
-This list is current as of the revision date of this manual.
+Ballot marking devices, such as the AutoMARK, do not tabulate votes.
+Therefore, it is not considered electronic voting equipment.